 Rockville Centre is a medium-sized village located in the state of New York.
-With a population of 24,201 people and six constituent neighborhoods, Rockville Centre is the 69th largest community in New York.
-Rockville Centre has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 25,662 people and six constituent neighborhoods, Rockville Centre is the 67th largest community in New York.
+Much of the housing stock in Rockville Centre was built prior to World War II, making it one of the older and more historic villages in the country.

 Rockville Centre home prices are not only among the most expensive in New York, but Rockville Centre real estate also consistently ranks among the most expensive in America.

-Rockville Centre is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Rockville Centre is a great place for families with children to consider.
+First of all, many other families with children live here, making Rockville Centre a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rockville Centre has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rockville Centre’s overall crime rate is lower than average for the country.

 The most common language spoken in Rockville Centre is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.